Adelaide–Port Augusta railway line: Bolivar

 The Bolivar crossing loop is 1800 metres long, having been lengthened from 1200 metres in 2012, after the Taylors Road level crossing at the southern end was replaced by an overpass of the Northern Expressway.
 As a result, the overpass marks the approximate mid-point of the loop.

-Penfield intermodal hub
+SCT Penfield

 In 2007, it was proposed that an Intermodal Rail/Road facility be built in the Edinburgh Parks area.
 Accordingly, an area of rural/agricultural land in Penfield was rezoned in 2008.

 In the 2010s, SCT Logistics and another company started to develop an intermodal hub.
-The new facilities and trackwork commenced construction on the north-east side of the line, south of the Northern Expressway and north of Heaslip Road and RAAF Base Edinburgh, in 2011/2012.
+The new facilities and trackwork commenced construction on the north-east side of the line, south of the Northern Expressway and north of Heaslip Road and RAAF Base Edinburgh, in 2011–2012.

 Two Wells

-The next crossing loop, of length 1,817m, is at Two Wells - the loop is between Gawler Rd and Tenby Rd.
+The next crossing loop, of length 1,817m, is at Two Wells - the loop is between Gawler Rd and Temby Rd.